uhop/dcl-site/source/docs/mini/dcl/index.md

 // true
 {% endcodeblock %}

-We can base our classes on native JavaScript constructors as well:
+We can base our classes on normal JavaScript constructors as well:

 {% codeblock Single inheritance II lang:js %}
 function A(){
-	console.log("A is constructed natively");
+	console.log("A is constructed manually");
 }
 A.prototype{
 	hi: function(){
-		console.log("Hi from native land!");
+		console.log("Hi from manual land!");
 	},
 	lo: function(){
-		console.log("Lo from native land!");
+		console.log("Lo from manual land!");
 	}
 };
 var a = new A();
-// A is constructed natively
+// A is constructed manually
 a.hi();
-// Hi from native land!
+// Hi from manual land!
 a.lo();
-// Lo from native land!
+// Lo from manual land!

 var B = dcl(A, {
 	constructor: function(){